Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 ```

 Dwolla accounts have funding sources, such as linked bank accounts or a line of credit.
-Funds can be deposited from a bank funding source (`ACH` or `FiSync`) into an user's account `Balance`, and vice versa, funds can be withdrawn from a user's account balance to a bank funding source.
+Funds can be added from a bank funding source (`ACH` or `FiSync`) into an user's account `Balance`, and vice versa, funds can be withdrawn from a user's account balance to a bank funding source.

 Payments funded by a real-time funding source such as the user's account balance, a Fi-Sync enabled bank account, or line of `Credit` clear instantly.
 On the other hand, transactions funded by ACH bank funding sources require 2-5 business days before the funds will be made available to the recipient.